dale-moore/ptoolkit/README.md

 // DONE - move code to new folder
 // DONE - create GIT repo
 // DONE - run program in the system tray
-//    design icon (png) for the system tray
+// DONE - design icon (png) for the system tray
 // create edit tip
 // Create copy to clipboard feature when tip is clicked with a little note that says it was copied
 // change to Photon